ROS-Force/NavCAM-Contest/README.md

 sudo apt update
 ```

+Copy this commands to install the latest cuDNN version
 ```bash
 # for the latest cuDNN version (ensure this matches your CUDA version)
 sudo apt install libcudnn8
 sudo apt install libcudnn8-dev
 ```
+**OR** this commands to install a specific version of cuDNN
 ```bash
 # if you wish to install for a specific cuDNN version & CUDA version, then replace the values below
 export cudnn_version=8.1.1.33-1